HIV – Diagnostic Serology

 Interpretation

-Results should be interpreted in the context of the patient’s clinical presentation, risk factors, and exposure history.
+Results should be interpreted in the context of the patient’s clinical presentation, risk factors, and exposure history, and treatment.
 The table below provides a general overview of the algorithm and the most common interpretations for HIV diagnostic testing for adults.
 It does not include all possible result scenarios.
 These interpretations may not apply to infants as maternal antibodies can circulate for 18-24 months after birth.
 Consider referral to a paediatric HIV specialist for management of infants suspected of HIV infection.

 HIV-1/HIV-2 Ag/Ab Combo Screen